g3wanghc/leetcode/readme.md

 ###Note:

 - Only working solutions
-- May not be optimal.
+- May not be optimal